sewsho/BetterDiscordAddons/Plugins/GameActivityControl/README.md

 ![Version](https://img.shields.io/badge/version-1.2.1-blue.svg) ![License](https://img.shields.io/badge/license-MIT-green.svg) ![Discord](https://img.shields.io/badge/Discord-sewsho-5865F2)

 Selectively control which games show up in your Discord activity status.
+When a game is disabled, it will be completely hidden from your activity status - your friends won't see you playing it, and it won't show up in your profile or status.

 ![Plugin Preview](https://i.imgur.com/qZ8Z4qE.png)